RubenKelevra/pacman.store/README.md

 ### IPFS configuration

-I recommend to enable the build-in router module gossipsub which accellerates the lookup of names, like "pacman.store" significantly:
+I recommend enabling the build-in router module gossipsub which accelerates the lookup of names, like "pacman.store" significantly:

 ```console
 # su ipfs -c /bin/bash -c "ipfs config Pubsub.Router gossipsub"
 ```

+Note: If you don't use my AUR package go-ipfs-git, make sure to modify your service file to include `--enable-pubsub-experiment`, `--enable-namesys-pubsub`, and `--enable-gc` on the ipfs-daemon.
+`--enable-pubsub-experiment --enable-namesys-pubsub` will speedup name-lookups `--enable-gc` runs the garbage collection automatically, otherwise IPFS will never clean up its storage

 Ipfs uses by default up to 10 GB of disk space in /var/lib/ipfs.
 If you want to lower or increase this value, you can do this by: